JanssenProject/jans/docs/janssen-server/developer/scripts/interception-scripts-debug.md

 1. Enable remote debugging on the `jans-auth` service.

-1. Instruct the auth server to load the script from the file system *instead* of LDAP.
+1. Instruct the auth server to load the script from the file system *instead* of MySQL.

 1. Add debug instructions to the script.